myotwin/arrhythmia-classification/README.md

 - We then train a Random Forest classifier to classify the MEA channels into **good**, **medium**, **bad** based on the features extracted.
 - The trained model is then used to classify the good MEA channels in the raw data HDFs and the average of the good MEA channels is taken to generate the final Field potential signal.

-This subprocess is performed in [MeaChannelClassification](./MeaChannelClassification.) directory.
+This subprocess is performed in [MeaChannelClassification](./MeaChannelClassification) directory.
 Technically the process is divided into two parts:

 #### Sub-Step 2.1: Generating Channel Ground Truth Data
 - For this step, we first need to look at the channels from MEA data for all cases available in the dataset.
-This can be done with [main.py](./MeaChannelClassification/main.py) script in [MeaChannelClassification](./MeaChannelClassification.)
+This can be done with [main.py](./MeaChannelClassification/main.py) script in [MeaChannelClassification](./MeaChannelClassification) directory.
     ```
     python3 main.py --plots